HarishAggarwal/AI-based-Survelliance-System/README.md

 ### 🧠 Model 1: The Rule-Based Guard (YOLOv5)

 This is our precision expert.
 It's trained to find specific things we tell it to look for.
-Using the powerful **YOLOv5** object detector and a **SORT tracker**, it identifies and follows every person and bag in the frame.
+Using the powerful **YOLOv5** object detector (courtesy of Ultralytics) and a **SORT tracker**, it identifies and follows every person and bag in the frame.
 We then built custom logic on top of this to enforce specific rules:

 *   **Loitering Detection**: Is a person lingering in a sensitive area for too long?